Silaenn/Silaenn/README.md

 # 💫 About Me:
 ## 🌟 Welcome to My GitHub! 🌟
 <br>Hi there!
 I'm Deo Keldi Silaen , a passionate Game Developer and Web Developer who thrives on turning ideas into immersive digital experiences.
-Whether it's crafting exciting gameplay mechanics or building sleek, responsive websites, I love blending creativity with technology to create meaningful interactions.<br><br>
+Whether it's crafting exciting gameplay mechanics or building sleek, responsive websites, I love blending creativity with technology to create meaningful interactions.
 ## 🚀 What I Do:
 <br>Game Development: Creating engaging games with Unity and C#, from 2D adventures to exciting gameplay mechanics.<br>Web Development: Building intuitive, responsive websites using React, Next.js, and modern web technologies.<br>Creative Problem-Solving: Bringing ideas to life with a focus on clean code, great design, and fun user experiences.<br>